Frankly My Dear

 Sam Wilson

-After reading Debugging the Undebuggable: Tools and Strategies for Diagnosis, I'm seeing Troubleshooting in a whole new light.
+After reading Debugging the Undebuggable: Tools and Strategies for Diagnosis, I'm seeing Performance in a whole new light.

 Sam Wilson